Psalm 33:4-5,18-20, 22

-He later elevated these promises to eternal covenants and changed Abram’s name to Abraham, promising that he would be father of a host nations (see Genesis 17:5).
-In remembrance of His covenant with Abraham he raised up Moses (see Exodus 2:24; 3:8), and later swore an everlasting kingdom to David ‘s sons (see Jeremiah 33:26).
+He later elevated these promises to eternal covenants and changed Abram’s name to Abraham, promising that he would be father of a host of nations (see Genesis 17:5).
+In remembrance of His covenant with Abraham He raised up Moses (see Exodus 2:24; 3:8), and later swore an everlasting kingdom to David’s sons (see Jeremiah 33:26).

 Not only a new Moses, Jesus is also the “beloved son” promised to Abraham and again to David (see Genesis 22:15–18; Psalm 2:7; Matthew 1:1).

 Moses foretold a prophet like him to whom Israel would listen (see Deuteronomy 18:15, 18) and Isaiah foretold an anointed servant in whom God would be well-pleased (see Isaiah 42:1).
 Jesus is this prophet and this servant, as the Voice on the mountain tells us today.

 By faith we have been made children of the covenant with Abraham (see Galatians 3:7–9; Acts 3:25).
 He calls us, too, to a holy life, to follow His Son to the heavenly homeland He has promised.
 We know, as we sing in today’s Psalm, that we who hope in Him will be delivered from death.

 So like our father in faith, we go forth as the Lord directs us: “Listen to Him!”